Rachel wrote asking for help with a rhyme/finger game her grandfather would play from Georgia. Here’s her email…

 Thanks in advance!
 Mama Lisa

 This article was posted on Thursday, May 13th, 2021 at 7:49 pm and is filed under Countries & Cultures, Finger Plays, Georgia, Languages, Mama Lisa, Questions, Readers Questions, Russia, Russian, Tickling Rhymes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply